Sataniachia/COMP229Group-3/README.md

    ```

 4. **Database Setup**
-   - Ensure MongoDB is running locally on port 27017
+   - MongoDB should be running locally on port 27017
    - Or update `config/config.js` with your MongoDB Atlas connection string

 5. **Create Admin User**